davidB/ld31_p0cm0n/roadmap.md

 x display timer on hud
-x 0 pellet => end screen overlay + retry button x add speed power (x3) to pacman + juicy ribon/tail
-- add wall (in blender ? , generated from the map ??)
+x 0 pellet => end screen overlay + retry button x add speed power (x3) to pacman + juicy ribon/tail x add wall (in blender ? , generated from the map ??) x remove some pellets like in the classic pacman
+- intro screen : "arrow + eat all pointlight as quick as possible"
 - package native + jar (getdown plugin) + try it on linux and windows

 # polish 1
-- a start screen overlay (press any key to start) x a sound fx when pacman eat pellet, energizer pellet
+x a sound fx when pacman eat pellet, energizer pellet
-- add voice "Game Over !" record
-- volumetric light around pacman

 # enhance (ghosts)
 - add 1 ghost (cube + color) when ghost hit pacman : game over